mnaamani/enet-npm/README.md

 ### Creating an ENet client

-Specify any address and random port to listen on,

-    var addr = new enet.Address("0.0.0.0", /* ANY ADDRESS */
-                                 0      /* random client UDP Port */);

 Create the host,

-    var client = new enet.Host(addr, /*the enet.Address to bind the client host to*/ 1 /* only allow 1 outgoing connection */,
+    var client = enet.createClient( 1 /* only allow 1 outgoing connection */,
                                     2 /* allow up to 2 channels to be used, 0 and 1 */,
                                     57600 / 8 /* 56K modem with 56 Kbps downstream bandwidth */,
                                     14400 / 8 /* 56K modem with 14 Kbps upstream bandwidth */);

-    //setup client event listeners (see creating enet server above)
+    //setup event listeners (see creating enet server above)

     client.start();